Rich Push Notifications: Mobile Marketers’ FAQs

 This could happen for a few reasons.
 Maybe a user hasn't downloaded the latest version of your app.
-Maybe they haven't upgraded to iOS10.
+Maybe they're using an old OS.
 Or maybe they had a network connectivity drop, or a server was busy, so the image didn’t download.

-Whatever the reason, bake in a strategy to make sure your users can understand your message — whether they can see the related image.
+Whatever the reason, bake in a strategy to make sure your users can understand your message — whether or not they can see the related image.
 Here are a few tips:

 Craft your messages carefully: Write your notification in a way that doesn’t reference the media you’re sending so that it will still work even if the media download fails.
 For example, “Breaking News: Michael Phelps wins 23rd Gold Medal” may be a better choice than “Michael Phelps wins 23rd Gold Medal.
 Re-watch the moment: [with GIF].”

 Segment your users: Use our out-of-the-box segmentation to target only users mostly likely to be able to receive rich notifications - for example, those with the latest version of your app.